 Are there any implications for new/pending patent, trademark and design registry proceedings by the National Intellectual Property Office (NIPO)?
 The NIPO continues performing its functions, including examination and registration of pending applications and the acceptance of new ones.
-To address the martial law implications, the Parliament of Ukraine has adopted the law that suspends various statutory deadlines for the applicants' and right holder's actions related to the protection and acquisition of IP rights, including the deadlines for:
+Recenty, the Parliament of Ukraine has adopted the law that cancels the suspension of various statutory deadlines for the applicants' and right holder's actions related to the protection and acquisition of IP rights, including the deadlines for: